ethereum/web3.py/docs/contributing.rst

 running ``make build-docs`` until it passes, then commit and carry on.

-Push the release to GitHub & PyPI
+Push The Release to GitHub & PyPI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 After committing the compiled release notes and pushing them to the master